-- A. Students must satisfy the requirements prescribed in State Board of Education Policy 801.01: Admission: General, with the exception of proof of high school graduation or GED completion. - B. Students must be in grade 10, 11, or 12.
-An exception may be granted by the Chancellor of the Alabama Community College System for students documented as gifted and talented in accordance with Alabama Administrative Code §290-8-9.12. - C Students seeking enrollment in courses leading to Dual Enrollment for Dual Credit coursework must have a minimum cumulative (unweighted) high school grade point average of 2.5 on a 4.0 scale. - D. Students must have written approval of the appropriate principal or counselor and career and technical education program representative (if applicable).
-Dual Enrollment for Dual Credit eligibility for students enrolled in private, home school/private tutor, parochial, or church/religious secondary educational entities must be documented in writing by an appropriate school official.
-Approval from secondary school officials indicates that the student has demonstrated both academic readiness and social maturity.
+- A. Students must satisfy the requirements prescribed in Alabama Community College System Policy 801.01: Admission: General, with the exception of proof of high school graduation or GED completion. - B. Students must be in grade 10, 11, or 12.
+An exception may be granted by the Chancellor of the Alabama Community College System for students documented as gifted and talented in accordance with Alabama Administrative Code §290-8-9.12. - C. Students seeking enrollment in courses leading to Dual Enrollment for Dual Credit coursework must have a minimum cumulative (un weighted) high school grade point average of 2.5 on a 4.0 scale. - D. Students must have written approval of the appropriate principal or counselor and career and technical education program representative (if applicable).
+Dual Enrollment for Dual Credit eligibility for students enrolled in private, home school/private tutor,

-E. Students registering for any college-level English or math courses must take the state-approved placement assessment to determine their academic preparedness for college-level courses.
+- parochial, or church/religious secondary educational entities must be documented in writing by an appropriate school official.
+Approval from secondary school officials indicates that the student has demonstrated both academic readiness and social maturity. - E. Students registering for any college-level English or math courses must take the state-approved placement assessment to determine their academic preparedness for college-level courses.
 Students registering for career and technical education courses, with the exception of math and English, in the 10th or 11th grade will not be required to take the state-approved placement test.
 Students must take the state-approved placement assessment before the start of their 12th year of high school, or submit ACT scores which exempt them from the exam.

-Course ACT Compass ENG 101 English Compostion I 20 (English sub score) Reading 69 and English 75 MTH 112 Precalculus Algebra 24 (Math sub score) Algebra 66 MTH 113 Precalculus Trigonometry 26 (Math sub score) College Algebra 46 MTH 125 Calculus I 27 (Math sub score) Trigonometry 46
+Course ACT ACCUPLACER ENG 101 English Composition I 18 (English sub score) WritePlacer 5-8 MTH 100 Intermediate College Algebra 20 (Math sub score) Elementary Algebra 60-79 or College Level Math 20-4 MTH 112 Algebra 24 (Math sub score) Precalculus Elementary Algebra 80-120 or College Level Math 50-59 MTH 113 Precalculus Trigonometry 26 (Math sub score) College Level Math 60-79 MTH 125S Calculus I 27 (Math sub score) College Level Math 80-120